 Oxides of halogen are unstable compounds and the higher oxides are more stable than the lower ones.
 Iodine oxides are the most stable among all halogen oxides.
 I2O5 is the most stable oxides but relatively less stable oxides like I2O4 and I4O9 also formed iodine molecules.
 I2O5 is a hygroscopic solid, it dissolved in water to form HIO3.

 The stability of the oxoacids and their anions in an aqueous solution is determined by redox reactions, together with significant kinetic influences.
 Iodic acid (HIO3) is an important oxoacid of iodine formed by boiling iodine with ten times its weight of fuming nitric acid.
 Crystalline solid potassium iodate prepared by heating I2 with a concentrated solution of KClO3 in presence of little HNO3.
 It is a good oxidant used in many oxidimetric titrations.
 Like antimony and tellurium, iodine also exhibits a tendency to attain higher coordination numbers and forms H5IO6.

-World production of iodine lies around 16,000 tonnes per annum, Japan alone nearly one half this amount.
+- World production of iodine lies around 16,000 tonnes per annum, Japan alone nearly one half this amount.
 One half of Iodine is used in the production of various organic compounds like iodoform (antiseptic) and methyl iodide.

-- Sodium iodide (NaI) and NaIO3 is added to table salt to supplement iodine deficiency in our body which may hamper the production of thyroxin, a growth-regulating hormone.
+- Sodium iodide (NaI) and NaIO3 are added to table salt to supplement iodine deficiency in our body which may hamper the production of thyroxin, a growth-regulating hormone.